heinrich-r/cybersecurity-resources/README.md

-# cybersecurity-resources
+# Heinrich's Ultimate Library

-Collection of links to Cyber Security training resources for easy referencing.
+Collection of resources for anything IT related (from CyberSecurity, Homelab, DevOps, etc)

 ## 🔴 Red Team
 ### Platforms: